A Simple Plan to Lower Your Taxes and Boost Your Returns

-They’re perfect for grandparents… aunts… uncles… anybody who wants to boost their economic fate by lowering their taxes.
+They’re perfect for grandparents… aunts… uncles… anybody who wants to boost their economic fate and lower their taxes.

 Washington Did Good?

-Earnings generated through the plans are not subject to federal taxes and, in most cases, are not subject to state taxes when the money is used to pay for necessary college expenses (the list of qualified expenditures is actually quite expansive).
+Earnings generated through the plans are not subject to federal tax and, in most cases, are not subject to state tax when the money is used to pay for necessary college expenses (the list of qualified expenditures is actually quite expansive).

 Right off the top, that could boost your profits by as much as 20%… or 40% if the folks in D.C. get their way.